Julian-Razinkov/minusrus-bot/README.md

 # minusrus-bot
-# A bot that parses data from website with jobs and puts them into a google spreadsheet and a text file
+# A bot that parses data from a website and send them to telegram via Telegraph library